Kelp

 Regular consumption of kelp can offer numerous health benefits.
 Here are some of the most important ones:

-Applications of kelp in nutrition
+Uses of kelp in the diet

 - Seasoning: Dried kelp flakes can be used as a low-sodium salt substitute.